Eduardo-Nunes/Input-Field-Model/README.md

 # Input-Field-Model
-Abstraction of Material Input Layout to simplify customization, masks, input-filters and input validations
+Abstraction/Composition in/of Material Input Layout to simplify customization, masks, input-filters and input validations